Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

 {\it PFAPs.} We now consider self-propelled particles, of diameter $\sigma$, in $2d$, interacting via a short-range repulsive pair potential $V$ (see~\cite{supp} for details):

-Here a microscopic mobility multiplying the first term was set to unity; ${\bf u}_i=(\cos\theta_i,\sin\theta_i)$, and $\eta_i,{\boldsymbol \xi}_i$ are unit Gaussian white noises. {For simplicity, we only include continuous rotational diffusion, but our results straightforwardly extend to allow for tumbles.} MIPS occurs in this system if the {P\'eclet} number ${\rm Pe}=3v_0/(\sigma D_r)$ exceeds a threshold value ${\rm Pe}_c\sim 60$~\cite{Fily:2012:PRL,Redner:2013:PRL,Bialke:2013:EPL,Stenhammar:2013:PRL}.
+Here a microscopic mobility multiplying the first term was set to unity; ${\bf u}_i=(\cos\theta_i,\sin\theta_i)$, and $\eta_i,{\boldsymbol \xi}_i$ are unit Gaussian white noises.
+For simplicity, we only include continuous rotational diffusion, but we expect our results to stand for tumbles as well since this difference as been shown to have a negligible effect on the phase equilibria~\cite{Solon:2015:EPJST}.
+MIPS occurs in this system if the {P\'eclet} number ${\rm Pe}=3v_0/(\sigma D_r)$ exceeds a threshold value ${\rm Pe}_c\sim 60$~\cite{Fily:2012:PRL,Redner:2013:PRL,Bialke:2013:EPL,Stenhammar:2013:PRL}.